-- (a) See Note 11 of Notes to Consolidated Financial Statements. - (b) Unfunded commitments to private equity investments consolidated but not owned by Lazard of \$5,902 are excluded.
+- (a) See Note 12 of Notes to Consolidated Financial Statements. - (b) In August 2018, the Company entered into a lease agreement for additional office facilities, which are currently under construction, with delivery anticipated in the third quarter of 2019.
+Operating lease commitments in the table above include the impact of the new lease agreement.
+See Note 13 of Notes to Consolidated Financial Statements. - (c) Unfunded commitments to private equity investments consolidated but not owned by Lazard of \$14,437 are excluded.
 Such commitments are required to be funded by capital contributions from noncontrolling interest holders.
-See Note 6 of Notes to Consolidated Financial Statements.
-These amounts are generally due on demand and therefore are presented in the "less than 1 year" category. - (c) The table above excludes contingent obligations, given the inability to make a reasonably reliable estimate of the timing of the amounts of any such payments.
+See Note 7 of Notes to Consolidated Financial Statements.
+These amounts are generally due on demand and therefore are presented in the "less than 1 year" category. - (d) The table above excludes contingent obligations, given the inability to make a reasonably reliable estimate of the timing of the amounts of any such payments.
 The table above also excludes any possible payments for uncertain tax positions and payments pursuant to the Company's tax receivable agreement, given that the actual amount and timing of payments under the tax receivable agreement could differ materially from our estimates.
-At December 31, 2017, a tax receivable agreement obligation of \$310,275 was recorded on the consolidated statements of financial condition, of which the Company currently expects that approximately \$32,000 will be paid within the next 12 months.
-See "Critical Accounting Policies and Estimates -Income Taxes" below.
-See also Notes 12, 14, 15, 16 and 18 of Notes to Consolidated Financial Statements regarding information in connection with commitments, incentive plans, employee benefit plans, income taxes and tax receivable agreement obligations, respectively.
+At December 31, 2018, a tax receivable agreement obligation of \$270,640 was recorded on the consolidated statements of financial condition, of which the Company currently expects that approximately \$23,000 will be paid within the next 12 months.
+See "Critical Accounting Policies and Estimates-Income Taxes" below.
+See also Notes 13, 15, 16, 17 and 19 of Notes to Consolidated Financial Statements regarding information in connection with commitments, incentive plans, employee benefit plans, income taxes and tax receivable agreement obligations, respectively.